chengengjian/GCN-for-pointcloud/README.md

-# Dynamic Graph CNN for Learning on Point Clouds (TensorFlow)
+# Dynamic Graph CNN for Learning on Point Clouds
 ## Point Cloud Classification
 * Run the training script: